berkeley-physics/intro_python/README.md

 - introduce you to concepts and paradigms that are commonly used when programming
 - introduce you to the syntax and quirks of Python and NumPy
 - give you a rough idea of the advantages and limitations of numerical computation
+- convince you of the power/utility of numerics
 - show you how to use some commonly used techniques and tools
 - help you get over the intial intimidation of learning how to code
 - force you to learn how to read documentation, and help you get over the fear of unknown packages